Vieira reunion felt really weird - Henry

+Monaco boss Thierry Henry said coming up against former Arsenal team-mate Patrick Vieira as a coach felt "really weird".

-Henry and Vieira were part of Arsenal's 'Invincibles' side that went a full Premier League season unbeaten under Arsene Wenger in 2003-2004, while the pair also won the 1998 World Cup and EURO 2000 with France.
+Henry and Vieira were part of Arsenal's 'Invincibles' side that went a full Premier League season unbeaten under Arsene Wenger in 2003-04, while the pair also won the 1998 World Cup and Euro 2000 with France.

-The French duo reunited as coaches for the first time at Stade Louis II, where Monaco and Nice played out a 1-1 draw.
+The French duo reunited as coaches for the first time at Stade Louis II, where Monaco and Nice played out a 1-1 draw on Wednesday.

 Asked how it felt to come up against Vieira, Henry told reporters: "Weird, really weird.
 When I saw him coming out of the locker room, it felt weird.